 So there’s a huge opportunity to use data that sits in archives and inside of reports from the past that can provide insight, but there’s also data being created as we speak, and making sure that we’re using as much data as we can in the decision-making of the industry is something that’s a huge opportunity or challenge, as well, facing the industry.

 Then the third thing is insights.
 I think that there are a lot more insights that can be derived from data.
 And, so, we’ve got to do a better job of extracting insights from all of the data and doing it faster from all of the data that we have at our disposal.

-Investor: What do you feel are the best strategies managing that data, then extracting and acting on the value of that collected data?
+Hart Energy: What do you feel are the best strategies managing that data, then extracting and acting on the value of that collected data?

 Willis: Step one is a healthy recognition and acceptance of the fact that we are not using the data that we have access to.
 I think most companies see that reality and are trying to do something about it.

 The second thing I would say is the condition of the data.
 Data conditioning is very important and making sure the data has fidelity, in that the quality of the data and the formatting of the data is good.
 You can’t just apply things like artificial intelligence and machine learning to data in any shape; it needs to be conditioned.

 The third thing is that there’s a huge opportunity in the area of artificial intelligence; in particular, machine learning as it relates to the oil and gas industry.
 There are lots of things that we do in the oil and gas industry that can be automated.
 For example, the interpretation of seismic data or the interpretation of well logs or petrophysical cores.

 There are also opportunities for us to better leverage the data that’s being created by the second, by the minute, and in some cases by the millisecond and use it to help us with things at the surface involved with predictive and preventative maintenance on all of the rotating equipment that helps to deliver energy to the world.